-Los Angeles County Superior Court
+Los Angeles County Superior Court Referrals

-In 1993, the LA County Drug Court Program was developed to divert drug offenders into SUD treatment services in lieu of incarceration.
-The model was founded on the notion that representatives from the District Attorney, Public Defender, Probation, Judge, and contracted SUD treatment provider function as a multidisciplinary team.
+In 1993, the Los Angeles County Drug Court Program was developed to divert drug offenders into SUD treatment services in lieu of incarceration.
+The model was founded on the notion that Representatives from the District Attorney, Public Defender, Probation, Judge, and contracted SUD treatment provider function as a multidisciplinary team.
 Each entity advocates for the public interest, patients' legal rights, responsible treatment progress, etc., to help develop, support, and continually motivate the patients' engagement in taking responsibility for their own treatment and continued recovery from their SUD.
 The model has grown to include dedicated Superior Court programs for women, individuals with co-occurring mental health, and those who have high risk to reoffend.
+Historically, SAPC funding and capacity have limited SUD drug court diversion to nine (9) dedicated courtrooms countywide.

-The Substance Abuse and Crime Prevention Act of 2000 (Proposition 36, now called Penal Code 1210) amended drug sentencing laws where criminal defendants who were convicted of drug possession, use, transportation of drugs for personal use, or under the influence of controlled substance be placed in drug treatment as a condition of probation in lieu of incarceration.
+The Substance Abuse and Crime Prevention Act of 2000, passed in November 2000 and implemented on July 1, 2001, amended drug sentencing laws where criminal defendants who were convicted of drug possession, use, transportation of drugs for personal use, or under the influence of controlled substance be placed in drug treatment as a condition of probation in lieu of incarceration.
 Patients who successfully completed drug treatment would be eligible to have their drug-related charges dropped.
 Funding for the Proposition 36 (now called Penal Code 1210) drug treatment program, which required defendants to pay out of pocket, ceased in September 2011.
-However, Proposition 36/Penal Code 1210 patients can now pay for drug treatment under Medi-Cal, MHLA, or other County funding (e.g., AB 109).
+However, Proposition 36/Penal Code 1210 patients can now pay for drug treatment under Medi-Cal, My Health LA, or other County funding (e.g., AB 109).
 In these instances where Proposition 36/Penal Code 1210 patients are not eligible for any County funding assistance, SUD providers may serve these individuals and seek sliding scale reimbursement directly from the patient using the Client Fee Determination, as determined by the SUD provider.